MorningFrog/urdf-visualizer/README.md

 - `urdf-visualizer.reRenderWhenSwitchFile`: Whether to automatically re-render when switching between active files.
 - `urdf-visualizer.backgroundColor`: Set the background color; it needs to be a hexadecimal color code starting with `#`.

+## Operating Instructions

+- Rotate perspective: Hold down the left mouse button and drag in the blank space
+- Moving perspective: Hold down the right mouse button and drag
+- Rotate/Move Joint: Hold down the left mouse button and drag on the link directly connected to the joint

 ## Release Notes

 ### 1.0.0